One of the best ways to learn how to write is to learn by imitation.

 Below are a variety of fight scenes: some just with fists, some with weapons like swords, spears, and knives.
 All of them are two-person fights.

-Read all ten fights and then read my commentary afterwards on what writers can learn from these examples.
+Read all eleven fights and then read my commentary afterwards on what writers can learn from these examples.